Champion Hurdle: History

 The 1984 winner, Dawn Run, became the second mare to win the Champion Hurdle.
 In the same year she also won the Irish and French versions of the event, and two seasons later she won the most prestigious chase in National Hunt racing, the Cheltenham Gold Cup.
 She remains the only horse to have completed the Champion Hurdle-Gold Cup double.
 From 1985 to 1987 the Champion Hurdle was dominated by See You Then, who became the event's fourth three-time winner.
-The sixth mare to win the race was Honeysuckle, the winner of the 2021 and 2022 renewals whilst the most recent and seventh mare to win was Golden Ace, trained in Somerset by Jeremy Scott who triumphed in 2025.
+The sixth mare to win the race was Honeysuckle, the winner of the 2021 and 2022 renewals whilst the most recent and eight mare to win was Lossiemouth, trained in Ireland by Willie Mullins, who triumphed in 2026.

 The last triple winner of the Champion Hurdle was Istabraq, whose successes came in 1998, 1999 and 2000.
 In the early weeks of 2001 he was the odds-on favourite to win the race again, for an unprecedented fourth time.
 However, this opportunity was lost as the entire Cheltenham Festival was cancelled that year because of an outbreak of foot-and-mouth disease.
 Istabraq returned for the 2002 running, but on this occasion he failed to complete the race, and he was retired thereafter.

 Commercial sponsorship of the Champion Hurdle began in 1978, and it was initially backed by Waterford Crystal.
 Smurfit (now known as the Smurfit Kappa Group), began supporting the race in 1991 and from 2010 to 2017 was sponsored by StanJames.com.
 Stan James's parent company Unibet became the title sponsor from the 2018 running.
 The race is the final leg of the Road to Cheltenham, a series of high-class hurdles races consisting of the Fighting Fifth Hurdle, the International Hurdle and the Champion Hurdle Trial.

 The Champion Hurdle has been continually run on a Tuesday since 1980.
 The 1927 race was run on a Wednesday, followed by a Thursday in 1928 and then Tuesday from 1929 to 1939.
 The race moved to Wednesday for 1940 and 1941 followed by rare Saturday runnings in 1942 and 1945.
 Tuesday became the established day for the Champion Hurdle from 1946 to 1960, with the exception of the postponed races in 1947 (Saturday) and 1955 (Wednesday).
 From 1961 to 1979 the race was always run on a Wednesday, except in 1964 when it took place on Friday for the only time in its history.